-- 7.9 Calculation of award classification is based only on modules studied at the university. - 7.10 For master's degrees classification is calculated via the average of the marks for modules studied at the university or as calculated in the table below.
+- 7.9 Calculation of award classification is based only on modules studied at the university. - 7.10 For master's degrees, postgraduate diplomas and postgraduate certificates, RPL classification is calculated via the average of the marks for modules studied at the university. - 7.11 For integrated master's degrees classification is calculated as follows: